Folsom Lake Area

 Folsom Point juts out into the lake and is one of several good areas for scoping water birds.
 The open oak woodland usually harbors fair numbers of Western Bluebirds and other expected species for this habitat.
 Drive to the picnic area at the end of the road and scan the water.
 A spotting scope is beneficial in identifying any but the closest birds. eBird Sightings

 Not far from Folsom Point is the Mormon Island Wetlands (see directions).
 From E. Natoma St, turn left and drive northeast for less than a mile on Green Valley Road, and just before reaching Sophia Parkway, the Mormon Island Wetlands will be on your right.
-You can park at the SP parking lot for a $5 fee or use a State Parks Pass.
 From the parking lot, you can take the north path, behind the yellow fence, down to and along the ravine.
 Another path, east out of the parking lot, goes up and over the hill.
 Both these paths can see heavy bike traffic, so be alert.
 Alternately, a right turn on Shadowfax Lane, in another 0.2 mile, will take you to the Mormon Island Cemetery.
 You can park along the side of Shadowfax or in front of the cemetery.
 There aren’t many trees in the cemetery, but the old headstones are interesting, and there have been Red-breasted Sapsuckers here.
 You can check the Mormon Island Wetland by walking along Shadowfax Lane and walking the informal paths through the woods.
 It can be good for sparrows in winter and migrants in season.
 Wood Ducks and Hooded Mergansers (irregular) can be found in the ponds.
 Rubber boots might be needed since it is often soggy or partially flooded. eBird Sightings

 Back on Green Valley Road head northeast to the intersection with Sophia Parkway, turn left to reach the Mormon Island lake access.
 From the parking area, walk up the hill to get another view of the lake, and continue on a trail toward Brown’s Ravine.
 Rock Wrens are often found in the rocks on and near the dike, and Rufous-crowned Sparrows may be present.
 The trail from here to Brown’s Ravine has proven to be an excellent location for Phainopeplas.
 Hairy Woodpeckers (perhaps just one pair), and Purple Finches are also regularly found. eBird Sightings